Benediction (film)

 Benediction is a 2021 biographical romantic drama film written and directed by Terence Davies.
-It stars Jack Lowden and Peter Capaldi as the war poet Siegfried Sassoon, along with Simon Russell Beale, Jeremy Irvine, Calam Lynch, Kate Phillips, Gemma Jones, and Ben Daniels.
-It was released in United Kingdom on 20 May 2022 by Vertigo Releasing and United States on 3 June 2022 by Roadside Attractions.
+It stars Jack Lowden and Peter Capaldi as the war poet Siegfried Sassoon, along with Simon Russell Beale, Jeremy Irvine, Kate Phillips, Gemma Jones, and Ben Daniels.

+The film was released in United Kingdom on 20 May 2022 by Vertigo Releasing and United States on 3 June 2022 by Roadside Attractions.

 Synopsis

-The film follows the life of Siegfried Sassoon, a British poet and decorated W.W.I combat veteran who was sent to a psychiatric facility for his anti-war stance during World War I. He had love affairs with several men during the 1920s, married, had a son, and converted to Catholicism.
+The film follows the life of Siegfried Sassoon, a British poet and decorated World War I combat veteran who was sent to a psychiatric facility for his anti-war stance.
+He had love affairs with several men during the 1920s, married, had a son, and converted to Catholicism.

 Cast

 Production

 In January 2020, Jack Lowden joined the cast of the film, with Terence Davies directing from a screenplay he had written.
 In March 2020, Peter Capaldi joined the cast of the film.
 Principal photography began on 8 September 2020, and finished on 22 October 2020.
+Benediction was Davies's final film before his death in October 2023.